 NOTE: Pests can also be an issue causing yellow from the feeding area.

 Another cause of yellowing leaves in hydrangeas is leaf scorch.
 This happens from exposure to harsh, bright sunlight.

-If your hydrangeas’ leaves wilt and then turn yellow, your problem may be the excessive sun.
+If your hydrangeas’ leaves wilt and then turn yellow, your problem may be the too much sun.

 You can avoid this problem by positioning your hydrangea plant in the correct light setting.
-Most types of hydrangeas like a partial sun setting.
+Most types of hydrangeas prefer a partial shade or full sun setting.

-Hydrangea plants need at least 3 hours of sun per day, but they can tolerate up to 6 hours of sun daily.
+Hydrangea plants need at least 3 hours of sunlight per day, but they can tolerate up to 6 hours of sun daily.

 Your hydrangea plants will want to be protected from the noonday sun or the late afternoon sun as this harsh, direct light can cause leaf scorch.

 Related: Learn about the Florida Hydrangea Dombeya Seminole

 Underwatering can also cause yellowing leaves in hydrangea plants.
 As with most plants, hydrangeas do not get enough water to begin to wilt, droop, and turn yellow.